hallettmiket/hallettmiket.github.io/research/_posts/2020-02-26-single-cell.md

 expands on many papers including the seminal manuscripts from [Adamson et al](doi:10.1016/j.cell.2016.11.048) and [Dixit et al](http://dx.doi.org/10.1016/j.cell.2016.11.038).

 All of this work is supported by  bioinformatic pipelines for the basic processing and quality control of the resultant data.
-Our primary interest as a group however is in developing the data science expertise for the deep analysis of this work.
+Our primary interest as a group however is in developing the data science expertise for the deep analysis of data towards   hypotheses specific to each project.
 This includes methods from [statsitics, computational, data science, and deep learning](https://www.mikehallett.science/research/deep-learning/).